Online Recommendations for Agents with Discounted Adaptive Preferences: Preliminaries

 \subsection{Smooth Preference Models}

-Many of our results consider preference models with the property that each scoring function has Lipschitz gradients, in addition to being bounded above 0, which we refer to as {\it smooth} preference models. \begin{definition}[Smooth Preference Models] A preference model $M$ is $(\lambda, L)$-smooth if each scoring function $f_i$ takes values in $[\lambda, 1]$, is $L$-Lipschitz over $\Delta(n)$, and if the scoring functions have a constant sum $\sum_i f_i(v) = C$ for any $v$. \end{definition}
+Many of our results consider preference models with the property that each scoring function is Lipschitz, in addition to being bounded above 0, which we refer to as {\it smooth} preference models. \begin{definition}[Smooth Preference Models] A preference model $M$ is $(\lambda, L)$-smooth if each scoring function $f_i$ takes values in $[\lambda, 1]$ and is $L$-Lipschitz over $\Delta(n)$ with respect to the $\ell_1$ norm. \end{definition}

 This property allows for quite a broad class of functions, and is satisfied by each of the classes in \cite{AgarwalB22} (e.g.\ low-degree polynomials) with appropriate parameters.
-Despite its generality, we show in Section \ref{sec:biggamma} that this assumption alone is sufficient to enable us to always maintain an accurate {\it local} approximation of the model, provided that memory does not change too quickly, by periodically implementing a query rountine.
-The requirement on the sum of functions being constant is without loss of generality up to polynomial factors, and further is justified by psychological phenomena (see e.g.\ \cite{CurmeiHRH22}) and is minimally restrictive, as it merely enforces normalization of scores; agents may gain interest in certain items based on recent selections, which typically corresponds with a drop in interest for other items.
+Despite its generality, we show in Section \ref{sec:biggamma} that this assumption alone is sufficient to enable us to always maintain an accurate {\it local} approximation of the model, provided that the agent's memory vector does not change too quickly, by periodically implementing a query learning rountine.
+For convenience, we assume that preference scores are always normalized to have a constant sum $\sum_i f_i(v) = C$ for some $C$ and any $v$, yet this can be relaxed for each of our results up to $\poly(n,L)$ factors.